MiswaQ/rock-paper-scissors/README.md

 <br>

 This is the score board where the user will see his/her score during the game.
-One point for the winner, a point to apponent if one looses and no points on draw.
+One point for the winner, a point to opponent if one looses and no points on draw.
 <br>
 <br>